While wealthy Mexicans swamped by quake aid, poor feel abandoned

 “We have stuck to the contingency plan without reticence.
 We are working hand-in-hand with the navy, with the army, with the federal police,” Mayor Miguel Angel Mancera said.

-Instead, caravans of volunteers from the capital travelled backroads and waded through rivers to deliver aid to remote populations.
+Instead, caravans of volunteers from the capital traveled backroads and waded through rivers to deliver aid to remote populations.

-Even in relatively close neighbourhoods, such as San Geronimo on the capital’s southern extreme where many of the modest adobe and brick homes crumbled or cracked and road damage has impeded access, residents complained aid was slow to arrive and not nearly as abundant as in the upscale neighbourhoods close to the city centre.
+Even in relatively close neighborhoods, such as San Geronimo on the capital’s southern extreme where many of the modest adobe and brick homes crumbled or cracked and road damage has impeded access, residents complained aid was slow to arrive and not nearly as abundant as in the upscale neighborhoods close to the city center.

 “We have not had any support from the authorities,” said Antonio Ramirez, a retired teacher who was surveying damaged homes.
 “The support has been from ordinary people.
 Even the soldiers, instead of bringing picks and shovels, brought their machine guns.”